High Park Dog Off-Leash Park might be the best dog park Victor and I have ever visited.

 Victor, however, still needs to get out.
 So, short trips are the order of the day.

 Fortunately, Victor is a good road traveler and hunkers down in the back seat while the car’s running.
-During longer rides, I’ll hook him into the seat belt using the Kurgo harness and clip (love that company).
+During longer rides, I’ll hook him into the seat belt using the Kurgo harness and clip affiliate link (love that company).

 In the meantime, we’ll be schlepping it around with us to nearby dog-friendly festivals around Southern Ontario close to home only.
 Hopefully, for a while yet – as long as we have Kaitlynn to come home to.